-- Understanding the easy modality and benefits of applying Customer Due Diligence (CDD) with the institutions.
+- Understanding the easy modality and also benefits of applying Customer Due Diligence (CDD) with the institutions.

 - Dealing with customers in relation to Anti Money Laundering Regime.

-- Understanding the matters of training to junior staffs to facing the customers.
+- Understanding the matters of training to junior staffs in addition to facing the customers.

 - Measures applicable to face problems regarding AML or Terrorist financing in the course of day to day business.

 - Recognize the matters and mechanisms of escalations.